QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

 Time is discrete and takes values $t = 0, 1 , \ldots, T$.

-A single good can either be consumed or invested in physical capital.
+Output of a single good can either be consumed or invested in physical capital.

-The consumption good is not durable and depreciates completely if not consumed immediately.

 The capital good is durable but partially depreciates each period at a constant rate.